Life Insurance as a private reserve

 - He purchases a life insurance policy at age 35 and pays $10,000 a year into the policy for 30 years.
 By paying the maximum premium allowed by the tax law into the policy, he gets death benefit protection and the potential to build policy cash values tax free.

-- Tom is able to borrow money for a down payment on a vacation home and to help start a business, and still have additional funds to supplement his retirement income from age 65 to 85.
+- Tom is able to borrow money to help start a business, and still have additional funds to supplement his retirement income from age 65 to 85.

 This is a supplemental illustration and must be read in conjunction with the basic illustration.
 The basic illustration contains values using the same underwriting assumptions as this supplemental at both guaranteed charges and guaranteed interest rates and contains other important information.
 The values represented here assume hypothetical charges and interest rates.
 To determine how this approach might work for clients, individual illustrations based on their individual age and underwriting class, containing both guaranteed charges and guaranteed interest rates, as well as other important information, should be prepared using guaranteed rates and charges the policy would fail in year 20, at which point $200,000 in premium would have been paid.